- Simply Stacie - https://www.simplystacie.net -

 Serve this Manhattan Clam Chowder with bacon, tender potatoes, and clams in a tomato-based broth.
 Stay nice and warm with this cozy and comforting clam chowder.
 Pair with a buttered roll or a crisp salad and dive right in.

-manhattan clam chowder in a dutch oven.
+Manhattan clam chowder in a dutch oven.

 This red clam chowder is a delicious and hearty soup and is a classic American dish.
 You might be familiar with the New England counterpart, but what sets Manhattan chowders apart is its flavorful tomato-based broth with a mix of vegetables, clams, and seasonings.
 It’s the perfect comfort food for a chilly day or a satisfying starter for any meal.